microsoft/dotnet/releases/net471/KnownIssues/514195-Targeting .NET Framework 4.7.1 copies extra files to your bin directory.md

 ## Workaround

-There is no way to remove the extra assemblies on your bin directory when targeting .NET Framework 4.7.1.
-The only way to remove them would be to re-target to a more recent version of the Framework that does not require them anymore (.NET Framework 4.7.2).
+There is no way to remove the extra assemblies in your bin directory when targeting .NET Framework 4.7.1.
+The only workaround is to recompile your app to target the .NET Framework 4.7.2 or later, where this issue has been addressed.

 ## Resolution